boystrange/LinearityChallenge/fin/Safety.lagda.md

 Since we want to reason on arbitrarily deep (but unguarded) cuts we also define the notion of reduction context.
-A term of type `ReductionContext Δ Γ` represents an incomplete process that is well typed in a context of type Γ that contains a "hole" which is assumed to be well typed in a context of type Δ.
+A term of type `ReductionContext Δ Γ` represents an incomplete process that is well typed in a context of type Γ and that contains a "hole" which is assumed to be well typed in a context of type Δ.

 ```agda
 data ReductionContext (Δ : Context) : Context -> Set where